nih-cfde/training-and-engagement/docs/General-Tutorials/basic_snakemake_tutorial/snakemake_2.md

     4. exit `nano` by hitting `control` key and `x` key.

-    5. view the Snakefile in Terminal with: `less Snakefile`
+    5. view the Snakefile in Terminal with: `less Snakefile`.

     6. if you can see your comment, it worked!
 Exit the `less` view by hitting `q` key.